lrodero/cats-effect-tutorial/tutorial.md

 propose you to code a new version of the same echo server we created previously, but this time with asynchrony in mind.

-With all this we have covered a good deal of what cats effect has to offer.
+With all this we have covered a good deal of what cats-effect has to offer.
 Maybe you think it is a bit cumbersome to use?
 Not really, given the power of the constructs it brings and, above all, the ability to operate with our code side effects in a purely functional manner.
 Enjoy the ride!